Workout

 13. Avoiding certain foods.

-In addition to consuming certain foods, it is important to avoid others that may attract mosquitoes.
+Instead of a number of foods, besides selecting some items it is also equally significant to avoid specific other foods that can be attractive for mosquitoes.
 Mosquitoes are attracted to the carbon dioxide exhaled from your breath, so consuming alcoholic beverages and foods rich in sugar can increase CO2 production in the body and make mosquitoes more attracted to you.
-The lactic acid present in fermented foods, such as yogurt, has also been shown to attract mosquitoes.
+The lactic acid present in fermented foods, such as yogurt, has also been shown to be a mosquito’s delight.

 Frequently Asked Questions.